-- A. Adequate ventilation must be provided in compressor station buildings to prevent the accumulation of carbon dioxide vapors and/or vapors that could be dangerous.
-Warning devices must be installed to warn of the presence of such vapors in the compression station building. - B. The following must be provided in each compressor station: - 1. safety devices that prevent over-pressuring of compression equipment, including the auxiliary compression equipment within the compression station; - 2. a device for the emergency shutdown of each compression/ station; - 3. if power is necessary to actuate the safety devices, an auxiliary power supply. - C. Each safety device must be tested under conditions approximating actual operations and found to function properly before the compression station may be used. - D. Except for offshore pipelines, compression equipment may not be installed: - 1. on any property that will not be under the control of the operator; or - 2. less than 50 feet from the boundary of the station. - E. Adequate fire protection must be installed at each compressor station.
+- A. Adequate ventilation must be provided in compressor pump station buildings to prevent the accumulation of carbon dioxide vapors and/or vapors that could be dangerous.
+Warning devices must be installed to warn of the presence of such vapors in the compression/pumping station building. - B. The following must be provided in each compressor/pump station: - 1. safety devices that prevent over-pressuring of compression/pumping equipment, including the auxiliary compression/pumping equipment within the compression/pumping station;

+- 2. a device for the emergency shutdown of each compression/pumping station; - 3. if power is necessary to actuate the safety devices, an auxiliary power supply. - C. Each safety device must be tested under conditions approximating actual operations and found to function properly before the compression/pumping station may be used. - D. Except for offshore pipelines, compression/pumping equipment may not be installed: - 1. on any property that will not be under the control of the operator; or - 2. less than 50 feet from the boundary of the station. - E. Adequate fire protection must be installed at each compressor/pump station.
+If the fire protection system installed requires the use of pumps, motive power must be provided for those pumps that are separate from the power that operates the station.